A Simple Introduction to the SiMPL Method for Density-Based Topology Optimization: Applications

 \section{Applications}

 In this section, we report our findings from applying the SiMPL method to several TO problems.
 We also compare SiMPL to the popular OC and MMA algorithms.

 \paragraph*{Set-up} For simplicity and consistency, we always follow the finite element discretization used in~\eqref{eq:LowestOrderSpaces} and \eqref{eq:disc-prob}.
 To demonstrate the flexibility of the method, we use two versions of \Cref{alg:pmd-gbb}, which we refer to as SiMPL-A and SiMPL-B. SiMPL-A uses the Armijo rule \eqref{eq:armijo}, while SiMPL-B uses the Bregman rule~\eqref{eq:bregman}.
 We always set $c_1=10^{-4}$ in \eqref{eq:armijo} for SiMPL-A. Unless otherwise specified, we always set $\bm{\rho}_0=\theta \mathbf{1}$ as the initial design density, use the complementarity vector $\bm{\eta}_k$ defined in~\eqref{eq:kkt-brendan}, and fix $r_{\rm min} = 0.02$ as the filter radius, implying $\epsilon=0.02/(2\sqrt{3})$ in~\eqref{eq:filter-eq}; cf.\ \cite{lazarov2011-filter}.
-Finally, the implemented OC algorithm follows the formulation in \cite{Andreassen2011}, and MMA is executed with default parameters given in \cite{aage2015petsc} with the following lower and upper bounds:
+Finally, the implemented OC algorithm follows the formulation in \cite{Andreassen2011}, and MMA is executed with default parameters given in \cite{aage2015petsc}.
+Both the OC and MMA updates are limited to obtain stable convergence behavior,

+Here, all results are reported with \texttt{ch}=0.15 which gives the best performance among the tested values \texttt{ch} $\in\{0.05,0.1,0.15,0.2,0.25,0.3,0.4\}$.
+The results of MMA can be further improved by tuning the internal parameters, but we do not pursue this here.